vazzup/vazzup.github.io/content/posts/leap-of-faith.md

 ---
-date: '2025-06-26T16:47:50+05:30'
+date: '2025-07-03T16:47:50+05:30'
 draft: true
 title: 'Leap of Faith'
 ---
 Starting a startup is always a leap of faith.
 Actually, almost anything one does of significance will be a leap of faith.

 All the research in the world can only get one so close to a decision.
 The last part?
+You have to trust your gut and take the leap.

-Always I'm excited to work with startups who're using AI and Video marketing to grow.
+I'm excited to work with startups who're using AI and Video marketing to grow.
 Reach out to me at startups _at_ vatsalkanakiya _dot_ com.